abunashir/impact-travel/README.md

 ## Development

-We are following Sandi Metz's Rules for this application, you can read the [description of the rules here] (http://robots.thoughtbot.com/post/50655960596/sandi-metz-rules-for-developers).
+We are following Sandi Metz's Rules for this application, you can read the [description of the rules here][sandi-metz].
 All new code should follow these rules.
 If you make changes in a pre-existing file that violates these rules you should fix the violations as part of your contribution.

 ### Setup